Tapas Salad with Grilled Bell Peppers, Olives, and Capers

 Drain the olives well so the salad won’t be watery.
 Capers and olives are both pretty salty, so I rinsed the capers and let them drain.
 Wash, dry, and chop the fresh marjoram or other herb of your choice.
 Whisk together olive oil, sherry vinegar, caper brine, marjoram, minced garlic, salt, and pepper to make the dressing.
 Then combine the roasted pepper strips, olives, capers, and dressing.
 You can serve it right away, but this is also a perfect dish to make ahead and let marinate at room temperature until you’re ready to serve it.

-Make it a Meal: For a low-carb meal, this Tapas Salad with Grilled Bell Peppers, Olives, and Capers would make a great small-plate side dish for something like Marinated Flank Steak or Grilled Garlic Chicken with Roasted Red Pepper-Aioli Sauce.
+For a low-carb meal, this Tapas Salad with Grilled Bell Peppers, Olives, and Capers would make a great small-plate side dish for something like Marinated Flank Steak or Grilled Garlic Chicken with Roasted Red Pepper-Aioli Sauce

-More Tasty Ideas for Grilled or Roasted Bell Peppers:
+More Recipes with Grilled or Roasted Bell Peppers:

 Tapas Salad with Grilled Bell Peppers, Olives, and Capers

-This Tapas Salad with Grilled Bell Peppers, Olives, and Capers is a great side dish for a summer dinner.
+This Tapas Salad with Grilled Bell Peppers, Olives, and Capers is a great side dish for a summer side dish.

 - 1 large red bell pepper